CosmaVergari/os161-vm/README.md

 Finally, the `swap_shutdown()` is invoked at memory manager shutdown (`vm_shutdown()`) and it frees the used resources: close the swapfile handle and free the space used by the `swapmap`.

+### Page replacement

+But which page is going to be the victim of the swap out?

+We adopted a simple **First-In-First-out** algorithm that evicts the first page that has been allocated by the coremap.
+In order to keep track of the history of the allocations we implemented a *FIFO queue* with a *linked list*.

+As an optimization we embedded the nodes of the linked list in the `coremap_entry` structure.
+To be precise, each `coremap_entry` has two 64-bit values (`prev_allocated` and `next_allocated`) that contain the `coremap` indexes of the `coremap_entry`s corresponding to the previous and to the next nodes in the linked list.
+See the [coremap](#coremap) section for more details on its other functionalities.

+So when a page is allocated, we now have to perform 2 operations:

+1. update the relative coremap array with the new address space information
+2. add the new page to the tail of the FIFO queue (*push* FIFO operation)

+Since each node is a `coremap_entry`, there is information about the virtual and physical address of the corresponding page promptly available.

+This is quite useful because it allows us to select a victim page easily by extracting the head of the linked list, but also it provides all the information needed to inform the victim process about the **swap-out** operation.

+In particular, we need to update the page table of the corresponding segment at the specific entry to hold the offset of the page as stored in the swap file, and also move the victim `coremap_entry` from the head to the tail of the linked list (*pop* FIFO operation).

+The indexes of the `coremap_entry` that correspond to the head and the tail of the FIFO queue are the global variables: `victim`, `last_alloc` inside `coremap.c`.
+To see more details on how the FIFO queue is implemented check out the `getppage_user()` and `freeppage_user()` functions in `coremap.c`.

 ## suchvm

 This is the class where most of the pieces come together, it contains: